ahsumon85/simple-spring-boot-microservice/README.md

 #
 ### micro-product-service

-Now we will see `micro-product-service` as a resource service
+Now we will see `micro-product-service` as a resource service.
+The `micro-product-service` a REST API that lets you CRUD (Create, Read, Update, and Delete) products.
+It creates a default set of products when the application loads using an `ProdServiceRunner` bean.

+Add the following dependencies:

+**Web:** Spring MVC and embedded Tomcat
+**Actuator:** features to help you monitor and manage your application **EurekaDiscovery:** for service registration
+**JPA:** to save/retrieve data
+**MySQL:** to use store data on database **RestRepositories:** to expose JPA repositories as REST endpoints **hibernate validator:** to used exception handling and show error messages

 ### HTTP GET Request
 ```